-A Displays Before and After views B Select a style C Adjust intensity
+A. Displays Before and After views B. Select a style C. Adjust intensity

-- 1 Open an image, and select an area or layer to convert.
-If you do not select an area or layer, the entire image is converted. - \bigcirc To experiment with black and white conversion while preserving the original photo, convert a duplicate layer. - 2 Choose Enhance > Convert To Black And White. - 3 Select a style option that reflects the content of your image (for example, Portraits or Scenic Landscape). - 4 Drag the Adjustment Intensity sliders to adjust red, green, blue, or contrast. - Note: The Adjustment Intensity sliders for red, green, and blue don't colorize your image; they simply include more or less data from the original color channels in the new black and white image. - 5 To convert your image, click OK.
+- 1 In the Edit workspace, open an image. - 2 Select an area or layer to convert.
+If you do not select an area or layer, the entire image is converted. - $\begin{tabular}{l} \hline \end{tabular} To experiment with black and white conversion while preserving the original photo, convert a duplicate layer. \\ \hline \end{tabular}$ - 3 Choose Enhance > Convert To Black And White. - 4 Select a style option that reflects the content of your image (for example, Portraits or Scenic Landscape). - 5 Drag the Adjustment Intensity sliders to adjust red, green, blue, or contrast.

+Note: The Adjustment Intensity sliders for red, green, and blue don't colorize your image; they simply include more or less data from the original color channels in the new black and white image.

+6 To convert your image, click OK.
 Or, to cancel your changes and start over, click Reset.
 To close the Convert To Black And White dialog box, click Cancel.